About KIPT Ltd

 Prior to joining the Company, he has managed a number of successful consultancy businesses, served on the boards of Australian and multinational professional services firms and, for four years, was the President of the Australian Market and Social Research Society, of which he is a fellow.
 From 2003 to 2014, Mr Sergeant was the Vice Principal of St Andrew’s College, within the University of Sydney.

-He is currently a member of the boards of a number of private companies and a non-executive director of one other public company: Asset Resolution Ltd.
+He is currently a member of the boards of a number of private companies.

 Greg Boulton AM, BA(Accounting), FCA, FCPA, FAICD